-A list of configurations for rsyslog can be specified under the configs key in the rsyslog config.
-Each entry in configs is either a string or a dictionary.
+config\dir: (string) The directory where rsyslog configuration files will be written.
+Default: /etc/ rsyslog.d rsysiog.u config\filename: (string) The name of the rsyslog configuration file.
+Default: 20-cloud-config. conf configs: (array of (string/object)) Each entry in configs is either a string or an object.
 Each config entry contains a configuration string and a file to write it to.
-For config entries that are a dictionary, filename sets the target filename and content specifies the config string to write.
+For config entries that are an object, filename sets the target filename and content specifies the config string to write.
 For config entries that are only a string, the string is used as the config string to write.
 If the filename to write the config to is not specified, the value of the config\filename key is used.
 A file with the selected filename will be written inside the directory specified by config\dir.